Quaternionic spherical harmonics and a sharp multiplier theorem on quaternionic spheres: Introduction

 \item For all sufficiently large $\ell \in \N$, and for all $x \in \Sphere$ and $r \in (0,\infty)$,

 \item For all $x \in \Sphere$ and $r \in (0,\infty)$,

 \end{enumerate} \end{prp}

-The proof of Proposition \ref{prp:est} can be found in Section \ref{section:multipliers} below.
-Similarly as in \cite{cowling_spectral_2011}, the ``weighted Plancherel-type estimate'' for $\opL$, appearing as part \ref{en:est_plancherel} of Proposition \ref{prp:est}, is the most demanding.
+The proof of Proposition \ref{prp:est} may be found in Section \ref{section:multipliers} below.
+As in \cite{cowling_spectral_2011}, the ``weighted Plancherel-type estimate'' for $\opL$, appearing as part \ref{en:est_plancherel} of Proposition \ref{prp:est}, is the most demanding.
 Its proof requires a careful analysis of the spectral decomposition of $\opL$, which is developed throughout the paper.

-Since $\opL$ and the Laplace--Beltrami operator $\opLB$ commute, the spectral decomposition of $\opL$ can be obtained by refining and recombining the spectral decomposition of $\opLB$.
+Since $\opL$ and the Laplace--Beltrami operator $\opLB$ commute, the spectral decomposition of $\opL$ may be obtained by refining and recombining the spectral decomposition of $\opLB$.
 The latter is nothing else than the well-known decomposition into spherical harmonics, that is, the decomposition of $L^2(\Sphere)$ into spaces of homogeneous harmonic polynomials.

 A similar observation holds true for complex spheres.
 In \cite{cowling_spectral_2011} a decomposition into ``complex spherical harmonics'' is considered, that refines the classical (or ``real'') spherical harmonic decomposition on the unit sphere in $\C^k$ and yields the joint spectral decomposition of the Laplace--Beltrami operator and the sub-Laplacian studied there.
-This complex spherical harmonic decomposition can be easily described in terms of ``complex homogeneity'', once polynomials on $\C^k \cong \R^{2k}$ are represented as polynomials in the ``complex indeterminates'' $z_1,\dots,z_k,\bar z_1,\dots,\bar z_k$.
+This complex spherical harmonic decomposition may be easily described in terms of ``complex homogeneity'', once polynomials on $\C^k \cong \R^{2k}$ are represented as polynomials in the ``complex indeterminates'' $z_1,\dots,z_k,\bar z_1,\dots,\bar z_k$.
 Namely, the space of homogeneous harmonic polynomials of a given degree $h \in \N$ is decomposed into spaces of $(p,q)$-bihomogeneous polynomials, where $p+q = h$ and $p$ and $q$ denote the degrees with respect to the ``holomorphic indeterminates'' $z_1,\dots,z_k$ and the ``antiholomorphic indeterminates'' $\bar z_1,\dots,\bar z_k$ respectively.